 You must renew your tax credits by the date shown on your renewal pack.
 For most people, the date is 31 July.

 If you miss the deadline your tax credits payments will stop.
-You’ll be sent a statement and will have to pay back the tax credits you’ve received since 6 April.
+You will be sent a statement and will have to pay back the tax credits you have received since 6 April.

-From 6 April, you’ll get estimated (‘provisional’) payments from HM Revenue and Customs (HMRC) until you renew.
+From 6 April, you will get estimated (‘provisional’) payments from HM Revenue and Customs (HMRC) until you renew.
 Your payments may have changed based on information from your employer or pension provider.